DanuserLab/u-probe/README.md

 ## Version History
 ### New in Version 3.6 (Jan.
 16th, 2025):
 - Improved the MSA (Multi Scale Automatic) Segmentation Process.
-Added a "Preview segmented image" option, and options to turn the output figures or verbose mode on or off.
+Added a "Preview segmented image" option, and options to turn the display output figures or verbose mode on or off during the execution.

 ### New in Version 3.5 (Dec.
 5th, 2024):
 - Improved the External Segmentation Process.
 Now accept both single TIFF images and image stacks as external masks.